 To accommodate this preference, these ESL lesson plans for adults are almost all based around role play.
 They can be amended to focus more on the vocabulary or grammar part of the class.

 One of the things I loved about teaching adults was the ability to engage in discussions that might escape the comprehension of lower levels.
 Use this to your advantage and push your classes to discuss topics that will challenge their ability to learn as well as think.

 Kids ESL Lesson Plans

-These tools serve not only to provide entertainment, but also to reinforce the lessons in fun and memorable ways.
-If you teach young learners, you might find some similarities in these ESL lessons for kids that you can apply to your other classes – the structure is quite similar throughout each.
+These tools serve not only to provide entertainment but also to reinforce the lessons in fun and memorable ways.
+If you teach young learners, you might find some structural similarities in these ESL lessons for kids that you can apply broadly across all your lessons.

 Listening ESL Lesson Plans

-A student’s ability to listen and understand even basic English is paramount for a good classroom experience – not only are they able to better comprehend instructions, they will have an easier time interacting with their fellow students.
+A student’s ability to listen to and understand basic English is paramount for a good classroom experience – not only are they able to better comprehend instructions, they will have an easier time interacting with their fellow students.

 Depending on your students’ ability you may also want to incorporate role play, movies, and even TV shows into your classroom material and homework.